CNuge/py-morse-code/README.md

 ```

-Once the Morse class is instantiated, words or morse can be read in using the following functions.
-The two syntaxes are equivalent so its a matter of style which you choose.
-Note if there is already a message stored in the class then these functions will overwrite it!
+Once the Morse class is instantiated, words or morse can be read in using the following function.
+Note if there is already a message stored in the class then the read function will overwrite it!
 ```
 morse_test.read(morse = '- .... .. ... / .. ... / .- / - . ... -')

 morse_test.read(words = 'This is a test')

-#or alternatively

-morse_test.read_morse('- .... .. ... / .. ... / .- / - . ... -')

-morse_test.read_words('This is a test')

 ```